 - To be effective you really need a door or window open in each room that you want to cool.
 Not too good if security is a concern, or you want to come home to a cool house.

 - There are some bush fire risks in having a large plastic structure on the roof.
-(DO NOT RUN AN EVAPORATIVE COOLER IF THERE IS A LOCAL BUSH FIRE – It will suck flying cinders to the unit increasing the fire risk)
+(DO NOT RUN AN EVAPORATIVE COOLER IF THERE IS A BUSH FIRE – It will suck flying cinders to the unit increasing the risk to your home)

 For similar posts see Selection